-Here are some fun things to do with a quadriplegic that don’t require arm function.
+Here are some fun things to do with someone with quadriplegia that don’t require arm function:

 Singing is something that anyone can do, even if you’re not very good at it.

-In fact, singing can increase respiratory muscle strength and control in quadriplegics with C4 and C5 injuries.
+In fact, singing can increase respiratory muscle strength and control in individuals with C4 and C5 injuries.